 Smokeless tobacco is very dangerous to your mouth.
 It irritates your gums and causes them to recede.
 This could lead to the exposure of your teeth’s roots, making eating and drinking uncomfortable.
 The sand and grit within most chewing tobacco can also wear down your teeth and take a big toll on your smile.
 Your dentist recommends abstaining from chewing tobacco in order to maintain a healthy mouth.

 It’s not too late to turn it around.
 Although smoking and chewing tobacco can be detrimental to your smile, you can regain a healthy mouth if you take the proper steps.
+Some people go for hawaiian pog as an alternative to the often fatal tobacco smoking, because many studies have shown vaping causes lesser damage to the gums, than tobacco smoking.
 With the help of your dentist, you can begin to restore any damage you may have done to your oral health.
 You can explore treatment options that are right for you, and you can begin to lead a healthier lifestyle.

 Most importantly, you should practice good oral hygiene.
 Make sure you brushing twice a day, flossing daily, and regularly visiting your dentist.
 Your dentist will help you protect your smile by giving your mouth a deeper clean than you could achieve alone, which is especially critical if you have been using tobacco products.
 Your dentist wants you to be healthy, and taking steps to quit using tobacco products is instrumental in this.